adamlash/usd-import-export-for-dtb/README.md

 2. Create a Lakehouse within Fabric
     * Within the Workspace, click 'New Item' in the top left and look for 'Lakehouse'
 3. In the top Left of the Workspace, click 'Import..' and Select 'Notebook > From this Computer'
-    * Select the 'USD Import for DTB' from your Local Machine
+    * Select the 'USDforDTB' from your Local Machine
 4. Upload the following files into the Lakehouse
     * modules.csv
     * iss.usd